Meerathimothy/Cyber-Security/Analysing Nmap Tool.md

 ![image](https://user-images.githubusercontent.com/57287429/226363906-45ff12dd-12db-414c-b03a-648c5e583ea2.png)

 d)  What are vertical and horizontal scanning?

 Horizontal scanning or network scanning sends requests to the same port on different hosts.
 Attackers use horizontal scanning to prepare for a mass attack.
 It is also scanning a group of IPs for a single ports.

 Vertical scanning sends requests to different ports on the same host.
 Attackers use vertical scanning to look for vulnerabilities in a preselected target.
 It is also scanning single IP being scanned for multiple ports.

-e)  Use the NMAP command to scan multiple hosts.
-[HINT: Add hosts into a file and scan it].

 f) Use NMAP commands to export the output in XML format

 ![image](https://user-images.githubusercontent.com/57287429/226341034-f4280861-cf93-4862-87eb-14b33eb56f45.png)

-g)  Use the NMAP command to getOS information about a host
+g)  Use the NMAP command to get OS information about a host

 ![image](https://user-images.githubusercontent.com/57287429/226364878-08d8529b-4c5c-4327-beae-01a09de4cd8b.png)